NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/agreements/_index.md

 ## Open questions

-- Should agreements covering legal deposit (pliktavlevering) use PREMIS `statuteInformation` to represent the legal basis?
+- Legal deposit (pliktavlevering) agreements can now use `rightsBasis=statute`.
+The remaining question is which statute-specific fields the document should carry (e.g., `statuteJurisdiction`, `statuteCitation`) to fully populate PREMIS `statuteInformation` on export.
+The generic `rightsInformation` block covers `statuteNote` and applicable dates, but jurisdiction and citation have no source field yet.
 - Should role granularity go beyond producer/consumer?
 For example: "can submit but not delete," "can disseminate but not search."
 - How should the Keycloak sync handle failures?
 Queue-based retry?
 Eventual consistency?
-- How should existing `contractId` values be migrated?
-Backfill Preservation Agreement and Submission Agreement entities for existing contracts, or apply only going forward?
+- How should existing `contractId` values be migrated to `accessGroupId`?
+Backfill Preservation Agreement and Content access group entities for existing `contractId` values, or apply only going forward?